NuGet/docs.microsoft.com-nuget/docs/what-is-nuget.md

 ## Tracking references and restoring packages

-Because projects can easily move between developer computers, source control repositories, build servers, and so forth, it's highly impractical to keep binary assemblies from NuGet packages directly bound to a project.
+Because projects can easily move between developer computers, source control repositories, build servers, and so forth, it's highly impractical to keep the binary assemblies of NuGet packages directly bound to a project.
 Doing so would make each copy of the project unnecessarily bloated (and thereby waste space in source control repositories).
 It would also make it very difficult to update package binaries to newer versions as updates would have to be applied across all copies of the project.

 NuGet instead maintains a simple reference list of the packages upon which a project depends, including both top-level and down-level dependencies.
 That is, whenever you install a package from some host into a project, NuGet records the package identifier and version number in the reference list.
 (Uninstalling a package, of course, removes it from the list.)
 NuGet then provides a means to restore all referenced packages upon request, as described on [Package restore](consume-packages/package-restore.md).